Guardians of the Galaxy vol. 2 (2017)

 Nate’s Grade: B+

-Posted on May 3, 2017, in 2017 Movies and tagged action, aliens, bradley cooper, chris pratt, comic book, elizabeth debicki, james gunn, karen gillan, kurt russell, marvel, sci-fi, sequel, super hero, vin diesel, zoe saldana.
+Posted on May 3, 2017, in 2017 Movies and tagged action, aliens, bradley cooper, chris pratt, comic book, dave bautista, elizabeth debicki, james gunn, karen gillan, kurt russell, marvel, sci-fi, sequel, super hero, vin diesel, zoe saldana.
 Bookmark the permalink.
 1 Comment.